 How to make red and blue cracker crumb stars to decorate a Patriotic Dip

-- Snip a small opening in the end of the zip top bag that is filled with the red crumbs.
+- Snip a small opening at the end of the zip-top bag that is filled with the red crumbs.

 - Shake crumbs into the center of the star cutter.

 - Use something like the handle of a spoon to spread the crumbs in a very thin and even layer in the star.

 - If you overfill your cutter, once you remove it your stars will lose their shape.

 - Fill some stars with red and others with blue colored crumbs.

 - Refrigerate until needed.